Buick Roadmaster

+After being resurrected in 1991, the Roadmaster became the marque's largest vehicle, measuring 10 in longer with a 5 in greater wheelbase than the C-body Buick Park Avenue.
+This generation was the first in Roadmaster history to be built on the General Motors B-body platform rather than the C-body, which had traditionally been reserved for GM's largest and most opulent models that were not Cadillacs.

-A Buick Roadmaster Estate station wagon first appeared in 1947, and was manufactured in several generations through 1996.
+A Buick Roadmaster Estate station wagon was introduced in 1947 and was manufactured in several generations through 1996.
+The final run of 1991-1996 Roadmasters shared powertrains and platforms with the Chevrolet Caprice, Cadillac Fleetwood, and Oldsmobile Custom Cruiser.

-1931-1933
+1931–1933

-The 1932 Series 80 was the first Buick with the 5650 cc OHV Buick Straight-8 engine developing 104 hp at 2800 rpm.
+The 1932 Series 80 was the first Buick with the 5650 cc OHV Buick Straight-8 engine developing 104 hp at 2,800 rpm.
 It was positioned as an upper category trim package and shared with the Series 90.
 The Series 80 was a new approach for Buick by marketing a luxury sedan with an eight-cylinder engine - that became expected from luxury brands - comparably as the Oldsmobile L-Series on the GM C platform.
 The 1932 models introduced a new high-performance engine developing 113 hp.
-In 1933, the styling of all Buicks was updated with a new, corporate "streamlined" appearance shared with all GM cars for that year as influenced to GM's Art and Color Studio headed by Harley Earl.
+In 1933, the styling of all Buicks was updated with a new, corporate "streamlined" appearance shared with all GM cars for that year as influenced by GM's Art and Color Studio headed by Harley Earl.